AI Governance and Assurance — Restoring Confidence Without Slowing Progress

 who provides independent assurance and their specific responsibilities

-These roles must be named, senior, and relevant.
+These roles must be named, senior and relevant.

 Framing ownership using clear AI capability pillars provides a simple, practical way to establish accountability without creating a separate “AI silo”.

-3.2 Functional and Technical AI Governance
+3.2 Pillar 2: Functional and Technical AI Governance

 A senior technical owner is named and responsible for ensuring that: